Camp Harmony (New Year’s camp)

 • RV and camping spaces are available with limited power for RVs.

 Payment: You can pay online using a credit card, debit card, PayPal account, or by check.
-If you choose to pay by check, the site and your confirmation email will tell you where to mail your check.
+If you choose to pay by check, your confirmation email will tell you where to mail your check.

 Camperships: For those who would not otherwise be able to attend camp, the Club offers fee reductions known as “camperships.”
 If you are able to donate to the Campership Fund, remember it is tax-deductible, and you will be helping someone get to camp who may be someone you will miss if they can’t attend.
 The funds will be distributed on a first-come, first-served basis on the honor system.
 We encourage you to register early if asking for a campership.
 Instructions for applying for camperships are included in online registration.

-There is information in the November/December folknik, and visit us on Facebook!
+There is more information in the folknik, and visit us on Facebook!

 We hope to see you at camp!